ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 connection ID using a NEW_CONNECTION_ID frame to reduce the possibility of its peer running out of available connection IDs.

-If its peer selected non-zero-length connection IDs, an endpoint that receives a packet with a previously unused connection ID, SHOULD switch to sending with a different connection ID from its set of valid connection IDs when sending responses.
-This can help to ensure that when an endpoint migrates to a new path or changes connection ID on an existing path, the packets will use different connection IDs in both directions.
-Likewise, when an endpoint receives a CONNECTION_ID_FINISHED frame, it SHOULD retire any connection IDs that were used in packets generated in response to that connection ID.
+An endpoint that receives a packet with a previously unused connection ID, SHOULD also switch to sending with a different connection ID.
+This can help to ensure that different connection IDs will be used in both directions when an endpoint migrates to a new path or changes connection ID on an existing path.

 ### Consuming Connection IDs